 Budget:

-Assessment of all F. grandifolia located within the MELNHE stand will take approximately two weeks to complete.
+Assessment of all beech trees located within the MELNHE stand will take approximately two weeks to complete.
 Daniel Hong and Adam Wild will be assisting with rating BBD.
 Two additional people may be required to independently rate trees to test for subjective bias on the rating system.
 Five nails and tags will be required to tag JBO control trees (material located in lab).
 A DBH tape will be needed to measure the trees.
+A measurement stick will be needed to establish the nails and tags at the proper height on the newly added JBO control beech for future DBH measurements.